dmacvicar/terraform-provider-libvirt/website/docs/r/domain.html.markdown

   domain.
 However, `libvirt` can  manage this automatically (and this is the recommended solution) if a mapping for the firmware to a _variables file_ exists in `/etc/libvirt/qemu.conf:nvram`.
-  In that case, `libvirt` will copy that variables file into a file specific for this domain. s  * `template` - (Optional) path to the file used to override variables from the master NVRAM store.
+  In that case, `libvirt` will copy that variables file into a file specific for this domain.
+  * `template` - (Optional) path to the file used to override variables from the master NVRAM store.

 So you should typically use the firmware as this,